Uxtron-team/Uxtron-bot-docs/docs/features_usage/moderation.md

 # Moderation features
 The Uxtron bot containes many moderation features like user management (muting members, kicking members, etc.) that help you build your discord community to the highest level.
-These features are relatively easy to use but if you want a few pointers or tips on how to use these features, please continue reading below.
+These features are relatively easy to use but if you want a few pointers or tips on how to use these features, continue reading below.

 ## Setting up these features/commands
 If you haven't activated the bot in your server yet, run `/activate` and if the bot doesn't return any errors (if it does, contact support), you're good to go!'